It was a one in a million chance.

 With all the day’s walking and standing, followed by the picturesque amble back across the river to our hotel, the ache in my foot had progressed to my knee and up to my right hip. ￼I was limping slightly and in considerable discomfort, realizing that my ambulation for the day was finished.
 Indeed, I guessed that my mobility the next day might be somewhat compromised, as well.

 Shortly after returning to the hotel room, we learned that the next day (Friday) was a bank holiday in France and, in typical fashion, nearly everything would be shut.
-With our train for Cannes departing on Saturday morning, suddenly there was little opportunity remaining to go to Huilerie J. LeBlanc; similarly, several of the things we had planned to do on Friday now bowed out of the picture.
+With our train for Cannes departing on Saturday morning, suddenly there was little opportunity remaining to go to Huilerie J. LeBlanc, if it even still existed; similarly, several of the things we had planned to do on Friday now bowed out of the picture.

 “I’m not going back out,” I shook my head.
 “I cannot walk any more today.
 The olive oil isn’t that important… I’ll get it next time I come back to Paris, whenever that may be.”
 (Passing through to elsewhere, my previous two visits to the city had both fallen on a Sunday when the shops I wanted to visit where shut.)